pvavra/temp-ipsy/docs/cluster/cecile/slurm.md

     #### Example of an array job

-    After setting up all the parameters you can simply provide the analysis script as in the example below.
-    In case you need to pass some parameters to your script, you must use the slurm variable `SLURM_ARRAY_TASK_ID` which keeps track of the job number.
-As we do in the example, you can use `SLURM_ARRAY_TASK_ID` as an index, `idx`, to access the single parameters specified in `parameters` and then pass them to `my_script.sh`.
+    Assume you want to run a specific analysis on 5 subjects in parallel and you want to use a script called `my_anlysis.sh` that requires as parameter the subject ID.

+    - You need to provide to slurm the number of jobs you need to run and you do that in the following way: `#SBATCH --array  0-4` (see example below), in this case from 0 to 4, in total 5 jobs as the number of your subjects (remember that bash counts from 0).
+    - You can then take advantage of the slurm variable `SLURM_ARRAY_TASK_ID`, which keeps track of the jobs count, by using it as an index. </b>
+    - We can assign `SLURM_ARRAY_TASK_ID` to `idx`, which can be used to extract for each job the subject ID from the variable `subjects` and then pass it to the script `my_analysis.sh`.

+    In other words, for the first job (job 0 of the array) `SLURM_ARRAY_TASK_ID` is going to be equal to 0 (because your array starts at 0) and so will be `idx`.
+Hence, the expression `${subjects[idx]}` will extract the first item from the list `subjects`, namely `01`, which is the ID of your first subject.
+For the second job, `SLURM_ARRAY_TASK_ID` will be equal to 1 and consequently `${subjects[idx]}` will be equal to `02` and so on until the last job.

     ```bash title="Array job"
     #!/bin/sh